Scope and Definitions - 1.1

 authorisation

-Tilvirkertillatelse Permission from the Norwegian Medicianes agency for production of specific drugs in specific production factories.
-Manufacturing authorisation is given according to
+Tilvirkertillatelse Permission from the Norwegian Medicines agency for production of specific drugs in specific production factories.
+Manufacturing authorisation is given according to the legemiddelloven and Forskrift om tilvirkning og import av legemidler.

 Manufacturing of IMP